Healthy Homes Assessment Glengarry

 Draught Stopping Glengarry

-If a draught can be noticed from gaps that are not adequate or holes, it needs to be closed.
+If a draught could be felt from unreasonable gaps or holes the area needs to be closed.

 What are the most unreasonable gaps or holes?

-Check out the complete details regarding the Healthy Homes draught stopping requirements.
+Check out the complete details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections